benbeaudry/OpenAX/README.md

 Author: Benjamin Beaudry
 Last updated: 9/15/2023

+> Disclaimer: All opinions and ideas in this document are my own.

 ## Abstract
 The web platform evolves at an unparalleled rate, largely propelled by the extensive resources provided to web developers to innovate and compete.
 The same catalyst for innovation — technologies that empower developers — is noticeably absent when it comes to accessibility.
 A complex approval process, limited Application Programming Interfaces (APIs), and an outdated focus on graphical user interfaces create significant roadblocks.
 This stagnation doesn't just affect those with disabilities; it risks widening societal divides, making it a pressing issue that requires immediate attention.